The 14th Dalai Lama & the New Kadampa Tradition (NKT)

 2. Dorje Shugden and the NKT problem

-This writer was recently (October 2024) informed of a specific antipathy towards His Holiness the Dalai Lama and his followers, by members of the New Kadampa Tradition (NKT), set up by Tibetan refugee and former Gelugpa monk Kelsang Gyatso (1931-2022) in the United Kingdom.
-The NKT position came to a head through public protests during 2014-15, including during a visit to Australia by the Dalai Lama.
-This followed on worldwide protests over more than two decades, spearheaded by Kelsang Gyatso, as noted in the following:
+This writer was recently (October 2024) informed of a specific antipathy towards His Holiness the Dalai Lama by members of the New Kadampa Tradition (NKT), an offshoot of Tibetan Buddhism set up by Tibetan refugee and former Gelugpa monk Kelsang Gyatso (1931-2022).
+Upon settling in the UK during the early 1970s, he aggressively set up the NKT to the exclusion of other branches of Tibetan Buddhism.
+The NKT position of antipathy towards the Dalia Lama came to a head through public protests in the UK and around the world during 2014-15, including during a visit to Australia by the Dalai Lama.
+This followed on worldwide protests over the previous two decades, spearheaded by Kelsang Gyatso.
+The supposed cause of these?
+A disagreement over a deity.
+At the time the following was noted:

 The Dalai Lama believes that Dorje Shugden is a dangerous demon masquerading as a benign deity; the NKT believes that the being is a bona fide buddha.
 The International Shugden Community (ISC) is a major mouthpiece for the New Kadampa Tradition (NKT), a sect of almost exclusively non-Tibetan converts to Tibetan Buddhism that currently spearheads the almost two decades long global pro-Shugden, anti-Dalai Lama agenda against the Dalai Lama and his supporters (Joffe 2015).

-The Shugden controversy initially arose during the 1930s within the Gelug or "Yellow Hat" sect / school of Tibetan Buddhism and involved an evil spirit which was also viewed by some as a protector spirit.
+The Shugden controversy initially arose during the 1930s within the Gelug or "Yellow Hat" sect / school of Tibetan Buddhism to which the Dalai Lamas belonged.
+It involved an evil spirit which was also viewed as a protector spirit by some who sought to placate it.

+Dorje Shugden |

 This identity conflict provided the source of the controversy.
 For more specific details refer to the Reference section below.

-Dorje Shugden |

 Gelug is part of the recent Indian Vajrayana tradition.
 The historic Tibetan Buddhist traditions are Theravāda and Mahāyāna.
-The Dali Lama belongs to the Gelug sect and had begun speaking out against following the Dorje Shugden in 1978.
+The Dali Lama belongs to the Gelug sect and had begun speaking out against idolatry towards the Dorje Shugden in 1978.
 Kelsang Gyatso broke away from the Gelug in 1991, in light of the disagreement over the status of the deity, and formed the New Kadampa Movement.

-This antagonism and division came as something of a shock to the writer, as opposition to the Dalai Lama and Tibetan Buddhism beyond the CCP was not obvious on the international scene.
+This antagonism and division came as something of a shock to the present writer, as opposition to the Dalai Lama and Tibetan Buddhism beyond the CCP was not obvious on the international scene.
 Of course within the Tibetan Buddhist tradition there were longstanding differences, or sects, most obviously relating to that with the historic pre-Buddhist Bon tradition and, of course, antipathy from other non-Buddhist spiritual practices such as Christianity, Islam and atheists.
-All of these were generally considered mild in comparison with the often deadly CCP actions, and related to differences in core beliefs and practices amongst sects, or simple personal beliefs which could lead to a mixing and matching of doctrine as preferred.
+All of these were generally considered mild in comparison with the often deadly and genocidal actions of the CCP.
+They were related to differences in core beliefs and practices amongst sects, or simple personal beliefs which could lead to a mixing and matching of doctrine as preferred.
 However, the NKT antipathy appeared to run deeper, and close to the level of that seen by the Chinese government supported opposition.
-It was violent, lead to the murder of three Tibetan monks in Dharamsala, and was decidedly out of touch with the message of peace and compassion promoted internationally by His Holiness the 14th Dalai Lama.
+It was aggressive and violent, leading to the murder of three Tibetan monks in Dharamsala.
+It was also obviously out of touch with the message of peace and compassion promoted internationally by His Holiness the 14th Dalai Lama since his escape to India in the early 1950s.

 The Cult Vault - New Kadampa Tradition, Cult Vault, 7 November 2020, YouTube, duration: 67.07 minutes.